sidhantu123/ML-For-Climate-Project/journal.md

 Created very basic CNN(will continue to refine today and create more models) for predicting AQI on a city by city basis

 Created Evaluation Metrics Method

+Saturday April 12 2025

+Added more data for UV Index, Cloud Cover, Radiation, and daily temperature for all cities.
+Continuing to develop and improve models for predicting AQI.
+We intend to also add Support Vector Regression and